Last updated on June 23, 2020

 Guidance on how to invest consciously:

 - Wall Street says in order to be successful, the company must increase their profit margins every year.
-This is how capitalism gets its bad name, because that is unsustainable.

 - Educate yourself on B-corps to see the light at the end of the tunnel.